Thinkspot

 Thinkspot is an online social networking service started by Jordan Peterson following the banning of several content producers from the membership platform Patreon.
 Peterson and Dave Rubin conceived of the site together as a platform centered on free speech.
-Currently in public beta release, it has received mostly negative reviews from media critics.
+It has received mostly negative reviews from media critics and it closed down on 4th September 2025.

 History

 In December 2018, Carl Benjamin—an anti-feminist YouTuber known as "Sargon of Akkad"—was suspended by the membership platform Patreon, a website on which internet creators can receive money from fans who subscribe to their feed for a regular fee.
 Benjamin was later banned from the service, which reported that he used "racial and homophobic slurs to degrade another individual".
 This led Canadian clinical psychologist Jordan Peterson and conservative political commentator Dave Rubin to announce the founding of Thinkspot.
 Shortly after Benjamin was banned, Peterson announced his intent to create what they called a "free speech platform", hoping it would be launched by Christmas.
 Prior to leaving Patreon, Peterson was receiving donations of $30,000 a month through the website.

 By July 2019, an expected release date of August was announced.
 By the end of July, a beta test for the site was underway in which users and content creators could access the site.
 The first small collection of content creators included Dave Rubin, Carl Benjamin, James Altucher, retired U.S. Navy SEAL Jocko Willink and science writer Michael Shermer.
 On the user side, beta-testers were allowed on the platform in limited numbers, and a wait list was developed to allow additional users.
 An article by Gizmodo from December 2019, still during the beta phase, estimated that a few thousand users were allowed on the platform.